Get Free Airport Lounge Access from a Credit Card (2021)

 - Delta Sky Clubs.
 Cardholders get access to any Delta lounge.
 That sounds like a fantastic benefit, but there are some important restrictions.
 Unlike the other lounges, you only have access if you have a same-day boarding pass for a Delta flight.
 In addition, unlike the other lounges, you don’t get your normal guest privileges.
 Only cardholders get free access; you can bring up to 2 guests for a $39 per person fee.

 - Plaza Premium lounges.
 Cardholders get access to Plaza Premium Lounges at over 50 locations, with up to a single companion.
-Until July 2021, almost all these lounges are already available through the Priority Pass membership.
-But once they stop participating in Priority Pass, access to these lounges will be a more important benefit of the Platinum Card.
+Many of these lounges used to belong to the Priority Pass program.
+They no longer do, but you can still access them with your Platinum Card.
 Plaza Premium Lounges.

 - American Express International lounges.
 American Express also runs a network of branded lounges outside of the United States.
 There are 10 lounges, mostly in Mexico.
 These generally aren’t as high-end as the domestic Centurion lounges, and guest privileges vary by lounge.